Compare any two graphics cards:

 Display Graphs

-Power Usage and Theoretical BenchmarksMemory BandwidthIn theory, the GeForce 9800 GX2 should perform much faster than the Radeon R9 M370X in general. (explain)
+Power Usage and Theoretical BenchmarksMemory BandwidthIn theory, the GeForce 9800 GX2 should be 78% faster than the Radeon R9 M370X in general, because of its greater data rate. (explain)

-Texel RateThe GeForce 9800 GX2 should be a lot (more or less 140%) faster with regards to texture filtering than the Radeon R9 M370X. (explain)
+Texel RateThe GeForce 9800 GX2 should be a lot (more or less 140%) better at anisotropic filtering than the Radeon R9 M370X. (explain)

-Pixel RateIf using high levels of AA is important to you, then the GeForce 9800 GX2 is a better choice, and very much so. (explain)
+Pixel RateIf running with lots of anti-aliasing is important to you, then the GeForce 9800 GX2 is a better choice, by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 One or more cards in this comparison are multi-core.
 This means that their bandwidth, texel and pixel rates are theoretically doubled - this does not mean the card will actually perform twice as fast, but only that it should in theory be able to.
 Actual game benchmarks will give a more accurate idea of what it's capable of.
 Price Comparison